rajinder-yadav/react-redux-booklist/README.md

 A HOC is a design pattern that define a function that take a component and return a new wrapped component.

 Redux make use of HOC, it takes the App component wraps it with the Provider component.
+This make the Redux `store` available to all components.

 ```js
 ReactDOM.render(